OCamlPro/alt-ergo/sources/USAGE.md

 Preludes can be passed to Alt-Ergo as follows:

-        $ alt-ergo --prelude p.why --prelude some-path/q.why [other-options] file.why
+        $ alt-ergo --prelude p.ae --prelude some-path/q.ae [other-options] file.ae

-   Alt-Ergo will try to load a local plugin called "p.why".
-If this fails, Alt-Ergo tries to load it from the default preludes directory (run "alt-ergo --where preludes" to see its absolute path).
-You can also provide a relative or an absolute path as shown by "some-path/q.why".
+   Alt-Ergo will try to load a local prelude called "p.ae".
+If this fails, Alt-Ergo tries to load it from the default preludes directory (run `alt-ergo --where preludes` to see its absolute path).
+You can also provide a relative or an absolute path as shown by "some-path/q.ae".

    For instance, the following command-line enables floating-point arithmetic reasoning in Alt-Ergo and indicates that the FPA prelude should be loaded:

-        $ alt-ergo --use-fpa --prelude fpa-theory-2017-01-04-16h00.why <file.why>
+        $ alt-ergo --use-fpa --prelude fpa-theory-2017-01-04-16h00.ae <file.ae>

 ### Plugins and Preludes directories